Short slide shows of photogrphs and portfolios dating back to the early '70's.

 display their beloved cars.

-60 Second Cycle
+60 Secong Cycle

 Around 1970 Polaroid introduced the 400 series of instant cameras and the P/N 105 film.
 The P/N provided a positive image as well as a 3.25 x 4.25 negative.
 This process necessitated carrying a "clearing bucket" similar to a child's small sand pail filled with a neg. fixing solution.
 I would take the camera, a Metz flash unit and the bucket and wander Toronto streets people I met.
 I made a cardboard folder into which I put the positive image and gave it to the person.
 I had a beautiful negative that could print up to 16x20.

 Polaroid gave me a case of 105 film and a Polaaroid 105 camera WhenI showed them my photos.
 They sent some to the Photokina in Germany.
 Also the photos were included in an issue of IMAGE-NATION.

 Punk Rock - 1977